How we operate

 - Natural environment: We’re increasing the practice of kaitiakitanga (by all) across our work, ensuring significant improvements to te mauri o te taiao.

 Sustainability is at the heart of everything we do.

 We set meaningful standards for our development partners and ourselves.
-For example all our development partners are required to deliver homes with a minimum 6 Homestar rating in our Transform and Unlock neighbourhoods.
-This means homes are good quality, warm, dry and efficient to run.
+For example, all our development partners are required to deliver homes with a minimum 6 Homestar rating in our Transform and Unlock neighbourhoods.
+This means that homes are good quality, warm, dry and efficient to run.

 We seek to future-proof our communities by accounting for climate change, including factoring adaptation and resilience into our buildings and spaces.
 Our communities will be designed to cope with warmer temperatures and extreme weather events.